Genaios/IberAuTexTification/README.md

 --do-predict
 ```

-You need to specify the configuration file with all the parameters of the models you want to run (see [etc/subtask_1_baselines.json](etc/subtask_1_baselines.json) to know more about this), the dataset folder, and your team name to prepare the predictions accordingly to the format expected by the official evaluation script.
-You can also decide whether doing training or prediction (`--do-train/--no-do-train` and `--do-predict/--no-do-predict`), but by default, both `--do-train` and `--do-predict` are True.
+You need to specify the configuration file with all the parameters of the models you want to run (see [etc/subtask_1_baselines.json](etc/subtask_1_baselines.json) to know more about this), the dataset folder, and your team name to prepare the predictions according to the format expected by the official evaluation script.
+You can also decide whether to run training or prediction (`--do-train/--no-do-train` and `--do-predict/--no-do-predict`), but by default, both `--do-train` and `--do-predict` are True.

 If `--do-predict` is passed, the predictions will be stored in `evaluation_data/submissions/[team-name]`, ready to be evaluated using the official evaluation code.